Technical Skills: Definitions and Examples for a Resume

 Technical skills for resume

-Your resume should include a skills section that highlights your most valuable technical skills relevant to the position.
+Your resume should include a skills section that highlights your most valuable technical skills relevant to the position you're applying to.
+Your resume should include 10-30 skills, with a combination of soft and hard skills.
+Try to have your technical skills account for at least half of your skills section.
 While you may possess several different skills, focus on the technical skills that the employer is looking for that make you a competitive candidate.

 For some jobs, you may want to avoid listing the most common technical skills that the potential employer would assume every applicant already has (such as proficiency in an email platform, for example).